cypher256/java-extension-pack/README.md

 <br>

 ### Specify Project Java Version
-The `Extension Pack for Java Auto Config` has been extended to automatically configure the **user** (global) [`settings.json`](https://code.visualstudio.com/docs/getstarted/settings#_settingsjson) at startup and apply the Java version selected in [Select Default Profile](https://code.visualstudio.com/docs/terminal/profiles) to settings.json.
+The `Extension Pack for Java Auto Config` has been extended to automatically configure the **user** (global) [`settings.json`](https://code.visualstudio.com/docs/getstarted/settings#_settingsjson) at startup and apply the Java version selected in [Select Default Profile](https://code.visualstudio.com/docs/terminal/profiles) to settings.json (See Features ⭐).
 To specify the Java version individually, edit the following files.
 <br>
 <br>